Phazzie/mixitfixit/projguid.md

 2.  **Temporary `localStorage` (KISS, YAGNI):** We will use `localStorage` for data persistence during the MVP phase.
 This is temporary, and we will consider a more robust solution later.
 3.  **No Authentication (for MVP):** We will not implement user authentication for the MVP to keep it simple.
 4. **API Keys:** You will need to set up API keys for gemini. this is done in the .env file.
+4. **CI for testing**: We will use Continuous Integration to automate our testing process.

 **Code Quality & Maintainability:**

 1.  **Single Responsibility Principle (SRP):** Each module, component, or function should have a single, well-defined responsibility.
 2.  **Don't Repeat Yourself (DRY):** Avoid duplicating code.
 Extract common logic into reusable functions or modules.
 3.  **Keep It Simple, Stupid (KISS):** Favor simplicity in design and implementation.
-4.  **Modularity:** Organize code into well-defined, independent modules or components.
+4.  **Modularity**: Organize code into well-defined, independent modules or components.
-5.  **Separation of Concerns:** Clearly separate different responsibilities, such as UI, logic, and data handling.
+5.  **Separation of Concerns**: Clearly separate different responsibilities, such as UI, logic, and data handling.
 6.  **Readability:** Write clean, easy-to-understand code.
     *   **Clear Naming:** Use descriptive and meaningful names for variables, functions, and modules.
 Comments are encouraged for very important variable names, or method names.
     *   **Consistent Indentation:** Maintain consistent indentation throughout the codebase.